-Maja Spencer (pronounced: Maya Spencer, Serbian spelling: Maja Spenser), author, was born in 1983 in Serbia, Southeastern Europe.
+Maja Spencer (pronounced: Maya Spencer, Serbian spelling: Maja Spenser), author, singer and songwriter, was born in 1983 in Serbia, Southeastern Europe.
 She graduated from the University of Political Sciences, Department of International Relations (Belgrade) in 2005.

 As a student, Spencer was interested in the fields of security, propaganda and manipulation.
 After years of studying psychology, sociology and psychopathology, she started writing books.